gh8423306-ship-it/mi-boot-replacer/README.md

 | `/system/media` | Legacy location |
 | `/system_ext/media` | System extension media |

+> [!TIP]
+> If you don't see any change in the boot animation after installation, you may have selected the wrong path.
+Try reflashing the module and select a different location.

 ### File Naming Convention

 - `bootanimation.zip` - Main boot animation